kurolunaa/simple-js-stacker/README.md

 <!-- # Screenshots/Demo Video -->

 # Live Demo/Install & Run
-You can play the game from this GitHub pages link here: [link]
+You can play the game from this GitHub pages link [here](https://kurolunaa.github.io/simple-js-stacker/).

 Alternatively, you can clone the repo and run it using Node.js with the following commands: `npm i && npm run dev` or `npx http-server`